The Sellers’ Disclosure Package — Disclosures, Reports & Inspections

 Let us know if you have any vacations or travel plans.
-Some buyers elect to give their co-buyer power-of-attorney to sign on their behalf.
+Some buyers elect to give their co-buyer, or trusted friend or family member, powers-of-attorney to sign on their behalf.
 The title company will prepare it for you.

 We know how to craft your offers so you buy at the best possible price.

 #RealEstate #Buyer #BuyerBroker #Serkes